sarahdmatthews/IDS6938-SimulationTechniques/Homework3/Readme.md

 involves all three group behaviors (Separation, cohesion and Alignment), I was not fully able to implement this based on my limited coding.
 I would have summed the rules together and add them to the desired velocity.
 For leader following, the group needs to follow a leader.
 I would again use a summation of forces (arrival, separation and avoidance) and then add it to the current position.

+I was reviewing Webcourses for the final and saw that it was updated with the flocking and leader math as well as information on cohesion and separation.
+I implemented some code but it does not work.
+Writing code requires more time that one day for me.
+Thus, I will settle for the information I have provided and if I am able to get through my preparation for the final, I will add additional code to make the system work.

 | Behaviors: Separation, Alignment, Cohesion |
 | ------------- |
 | ![](images/Group2.png?raw=true)  |